DILiS-lab/LoopDetectR/README.md

 ## Installation

-Install the package from gitlab.
-Call the following commands in an R session.
+LoopDetectR is on CRAN [link]<https://cran.r-project.org/web/packages/LoopDetectR/index.html>and can be installed within an R session.

-	# Install from gitlab
+	# Download and install
-	remotes::install_gitlab(kabaum/LoopDetectR, build_manual =TRUE, build_vignettes=TRUE)
+	utils::install.packages("LoopDetectR")
 	# Load package
 	library("LoopDetectR")

-LoopDetectR will be on CRAN soon and can then be installed within an R session.
+You can also install the package from gitlab.
+Call the following commands in an R session.

-	# Download and install
+	# Install from gitlab
-	utils::install.packages("LoopDetectR")
+	remotes::install_gitlab(kabaum/LoopDetectR, build_manual = TRUE, build_vignettes = TRUE)
 	# Load package
 	library("LoopDetectR")

 ## Workflow and documentation

-A detailed workflow document can be found in the *vignettes* folder.
+A detailed workflow document can be found in the *vignettes* folder and as CRAN [vignette]<https://cran.r-project.org/web/packages/LoopDetectR/vignettes/workflow_LoopDetectR.html>.
 Each function is documented.
 For example, type

 	help('find_loops')

-within an R session with installed and loaded LoopDetectR to obtain details on the function *find_loops*.
+within an R session with installed and loaded LoopDetectR to obtain details on the function `find_loops`.
+For an overview of the functions, download the [reference manual]<https://cran.r-project.org/web/packages/LoopDetectR/LoopDetectR.pdf>.

 ## Licensing